 When you file your Ohio unemployment application, you can choose to either have benefits paid by direct deposit to any bank account of your choosing or by having funds loaded on to an electronic debit card.

-If you do not elect to receive funds by direct deposit, you will be paid by having funds loaded onto a U.S. Bank ReliaCard Visa debit card.
-No bank account is required to have this card and you can use it for purchases anywhere Visa debit cards are accepted.
+If you do not choose to receive funds by direct deposit, you will be paid by having funds loaded onto a U.S. Bank ReliaCard Visa debit card.
+No bank account is required to have this card, and you can use it for purchases anywhere Visa debit cards are accepted.

 Normally it will take about three to four weeks from the date you file your initial application until you get your first payment.